briansimiyuj/doctor-appointment-app/README.md

      b.
 On Form input components, create labels and inputs for both the Sign In and Sign Up components
      c.
 Create a button and a function to handle the sign in button click
      d.
 Create a span to switch to the Sign Up component when the user does not have an account

+### My Appointments Page

+My appointments page will show the user's appointments.
+It will have a list of appointments with the doctor's name, date, time, and location.
+The user will be able pay for the appointment and cancel it.

+  1. Create a My Appointments Page and mount it on Script component and provide a route for it